BrooksIan/SBIR_TFIDF_KMeans/README.md

 ![FE2](https://github.com/BrooksIan/SBIR_TFIDF_KMeans/blob/master/tfidf_detail.png "tf2" )
 ![FE1](https://github.com/BrooksIan/SBIR_TFIDF_KMeans/blob/master/featureEng.png "Fe2")

-## Option 1 - KMeans Clustering - Unsupervised ML
+## Option 1 - Unsupervised ML KMeans Clustering - Unsupervised ML
 Document Clustering is a common task to find similar documents based on key words or other features.
 This demo uses K-Means cluster on the features created by the Spark's IF-IDF model.
 This unsupervised ML approach is well suited for the data since no label data is required.
 Once trained, the K-Means will return a cluster assignment for each document based on the words in the abstract.

 ![Kmeans3](kmeansCLusters.jpg "kmeans3")